phoihos/vscode-markdown-auto-gen-toc/README.md

 ## Features

-- Auto-generatesthe table of contents
+- Auto-generates the table of contents
 - Supports to customize heading levels
   - See below [Settings](#settings)
 - Supports to customize title header